 It worked and I dreamed of the days I could return to Belgium for some real Cherry beer.
 A close second is Lindeman’s Peachtree.
 This peach beer is often my go-to if I am looking for something sweeter and with more body than the Kriek.

 Just the smell of the peach aroma as the bartender sets it on the table is enough to have my mouth watering.

 Related Article: Best Belgian Beer Experiences in Brussels

-The banner icon of Brussels that you’ll be hard pressed to ignore as you wander the streets of the city is the waffle.
+The banner icon of Brussels that you’ll be hard-pressed to ignore as you wander the streets of the city is the waffle.
 Simply put, Belgian’s love their waffles and they serve them in the craziest, sweetest, strangest varieties you can imagine.

-You want fresh kiwi, strawberry, blueberry, raspberry or all of the above?
+Do you want fresh kiwi, strawberry, blueberry, raspberry or all of the above?
 No problem.
 Want peanut butter, Nutella, chocolate, caramel or all of the above?
 No problem.
 Perhaps you want some apple ice cream with that.